How-to Guide - OAuth 2.0 Resource owner password credentials authentication

 The OAuth 2.0 resource owner password credentials flow is traditionally a way for server to server authentication.
 This allows you to build a connector that can authenticate as the Workato server which communicates to your target API server.
 This flow allows the exchanging he username and password of a user for an access token and optionally, a refresh token.

-# Sample Connector - Microsoft Azure AD
+# Sample Connector - Microsoft Entra ID

 {